rpt19-umibozu/jason_FEC_service/README.md

 ### My contributions:

-* Designed and built the Search Bar / Photo Service / Carousel Modules.
+* Designed and built the Search Bar and Photo Service/Carousel Module.
-* Coordinated and deployed entire team’s modules on a reverse proxy server using an AWS EC2 instance.
+* Coordinated and deployed entire application on a reverse proxy server using AWS EC2 instances.
-* Utilized agile workflow practices on a 4 person remote team.
+* Utilized Agile (SCRUM) workflow practices on a 4 person remote team of engineers.

 ## Other Services